 Meet the eBON Team

-Nikki Dyanne Realubit, a Wildlife Biologist, is the current editor of eBON and writes The Daydreaming Biologist column which focuses on the nitty gritty of wildlife science focusing on natural history, hopefully translating hard to digest lectures/seminars/material into something that the discerning reader can appreciate.
-Nikdye considers herself as a hard core biologist-slash-vacationist birder-slash-wife to hard core birder.
+Nikki Dyanne Realubit writes the Daydreaming Biologist column which focuses on the nitty gritty of wildlife science; hopefully translating hard to digest lectures into something that the discerning reader can appreciate.
+Nikdye considers herself a herpetologist: one who studies amphibians and reptiles, and what else are birds but feathered dinosaurs?

 Mike Lu is currently the President of the WBCP and handles the eBON Roundup which is a brief summary of club activities the past two months.
 He is a businessman by profession and considers himself a “holier than thou” and “purer than pure” birder.
 You can ask him to elaborate on that the next time you see him in a birding trip or club activity.